cupumelody/Kubernetes-End-to-End-project-on-EKS/README.md

 4. **Configuring IAM Policies**

-**Identity and Access Management (IAM)** is a service in AWS that allows you to manage access to AWS resources securely.
-IAM policies define permissions that specify what actions are allowed or denied on specific AWS resources.
-For your EKS cluster, you'll need to configure IAM policies to grant necessary permissions to your worker nodes and other resources.
-Here's how to do it:

 1. **Create a Custom IAM Policy**:
    - Go to the AWS Management Console and navigate to the IAM service.